Skip to content

 • Level-triggered — the controller always acts on observed state, not events

-• Owner references — Preparations are owned by their Recipe; clean deletion is automatic
+• Owner references — Preparations are owned by their Order; clean deletion is automatic

 • Argo CD delegates deployment — Kokumi never applies manifests directly; it only manages the Argo CD Application resource